 The Corporation is authorized to issue an unlimited number of Common Shares.
-As at the Record Date, the Corporation had 98,502,337 Common Shares issued and outstanding.
+As at the Record Date, the Corporation had • Common Shares issued and outstanding.
 There are no other shares issued or outstanding of any class.
 The Common Shares are the only shares entitled to be voted at the Meeting, and holders of Common Shares are entitled to one vote for each Common Share held.

-To the knowledge of the directors and executive officers of the Corporation, no person, firm or company beneficially owned, or exercised control or direction over directly or indirectly, voting securities carrying 10% or more of the voting rights attached to the Common Shares as at the Record Date except as indicated below:
+To the knowledge of the directors and executive officers of the Corporation, no person, firm or company beneficially owned, or exercised control or direction over directly or indirectly, voting securities carrying 10% or more of the voting rights attached to the Common Shares as at the Record Date.